traghavendra/openstack/docs/nimble-alletra6k/overview.md

-# Overview & Compatibility
+# Overview

-The HPE Nimble / Alletra 6000 driver integrates with OpenStack Cinder to provide block storage over iSCSI and FC.
+The HPE Nimble / Alletra 6000 driver integrates with OpenStack Cinder to provide block storage over iSCSI and FC using NimbleISCSIDriver and NimbleFCDriver

 __Supported Backends__

-- `NimbleISCSIDriver`
-- `NimbleFCDriver`

-__Limitations__
+- Nimble OS 5.3 or later
+- Alletra 6000 OS 6.0 or later

-- Port binding across multiple interfaces in the same subnet is not supported.
+Nimble and Alletra 6000 Storage Cinder drivers do not support port binding with multiple interfaces on the same subnet due to existing limitation in os-brick.